 "So many people die every day waiting for a life-saving heart transplant," said Soloway.
 "I didn't want to be a statistic.
 It's pretty nerve wracking in some instances.

-"My quality of life deteriorated to point where couldn't do things.
+"My quality of life deteriorated to the point where I couldn't do things.
 I just kind of existed.
 I was limited in what I could do.
 Just to walk five steps was a major undertaking.
 It was like climbing a flight of steps to just going from one room to another and I would get winded.
 I thought what do I have to lose at this point?
 To get a heart transplant and possibly get a second chance at life was the only option."

 In less than 90 days, in June 2015, Soloway got news that while was great for him, was heartbreaking for another family.
 Someone who was a donor had passed away, and he was getting their heart.